dan-hillman/Annualization-VBA-Script/README.md

-# Annualization Custom Function for Excel
+# Annualization VBA Script for Excel

 ## What is it?
 It's a function written in VBA for Excel to annualize income or expense data.
 When income or expense figures are reported in year-to-date terms, they must be "annualized" to convert them to end-of-year terms.
 This is a crucial step when calculating financial ratios such as return on assets, return on equity, or any ratio that compares income statement data to balance sheet data.